 - Put measures in place to support Aboriginal employment, such as mentoring schemes

-- Encourage staff to participate in community events and opportunities for volunteering
+- Encourage staff to participate in community events

 The team at Larrakia Nation can help you with all of these.
 Just contact us.